food-for-you/webservice/README.md

 ###Elaboration II
 1. Add body metrics index for each menu
-2. Add review for menus and restaurants
+2. Add review for menus
+3. Add review for restaurants